Urinary Incontinence test and diagnosis

 Urinary diary or bladder record

 Urinary diary or bladder record.
 A urinary diary is a daily record of the number of urinations and leaks, and the volume of fluid consumed.
-It helps the doctor to better understand your urinary incontinence and also identify behavioural habits that can be modified to achieve a significant improvement in the symptoms.
+The bladder diary helps the doctor better understand the urinary pattern and episodes of urinary incontinence, while also identifying behavioral habits that could be modified to achieve significant symptom improvement.

-Depending on the symptoms and physical examination, there are other diagnostic tests that can provide further information about the cause of the urinary incontinence.
+Based on the symptoms, physical examination, bladder diary, and post-void residual urine, it is determined whether there is a need to request additional diagnostic tests that can provide further information to better understand the cause of urinary incontinence.

 Ultrasound on a monitor